AGZain/Thesis-PhD/codereview/review.md

     * Currying
     * Concepts
     * Category theoretical traits and interfaces

+#### Currying

+Currying is implemented as a templated function object, `curried_fn`, which captures the function and arguments and stores them in a tuple.

 ## [Dobiasd/FunctionalPlus](https://github.com/Dobiasd/FunctionalPlus): helps you write concise and readable C++ code.